Steamworks Documentation

 This option will sticky the selected post to the top of the thread with a blue highlight indicating that you have marked that post as an answer to original poster's topic.
 This is a great option if you find a particularly helpful or relevant post within one of your Discussion threads that should be officially surfaced.

 This option is also available to the thread's creator, provided that the thread has not been locked.
-Developers can overwrite previously answered threads, but unless the post is misleading or false, it's generally not a good idea to overwrite.
+Developers can overwrite previously answered threads, but unless the post is misleading or false, it's generally not a good idea to overwrite it.

 Warnings, Bans & Messaging